Ireland (Republic of Ireland)

 The Dawson Lounge – the city’s smallest pub (on earth?)

-You absolutely need to visit this tiny little place, amazing and unforgettable experience – especially in lady’s room!!
-Mind your head!! – the ceiling is very low, especially after few pints 🙂
+You absolutely need to visit the tiniest pub in Dublin (or maybe on earth!)
+Dawson Lounge – don’t forget to check the lady’s room & Mind your head!! – the ceiling is very low, especially after few pints 🙂

 The Brazen Head – officially the oldest pub in Dublin, located 10 min from the busy Temple Bar with a great atmosphere and good food.